 - COPD is rare before the age of 35, whilst asthma is common in under-35s.

 - There is more likely to be a history of asthma, allergies, eczema and hay fever (so-called atopy) in people with asthma.

-Both asthma and COPD are common, and some people have both conditions.
+Both asthma and COPD are common, and some people have both conditions - this is known as Asthma-COPD overlap syndrome, or ACOS.
 See the separate leaflet called Asthma for more details.